• What are some must-visit attractions in Ottawa?

 © Courtesy of bakerjarvis - Fotolia.com

-Considered one of the premiere art galleries in Canada, the National Gallery is a prized collection located in downtown Ottawa.
+Considered one of the premiere art galleries in Canada, the National Gallery of Canada is a prized collection located in downtown Ottawa.
 The building itself, a massive construction of glass and granite, is recognized for its contribution to Ottawa’s spectacular skyline.

 In 2000, the Royal Architectural Institute of Canada named the gallery one of the top 500 Canadian buildings built in the last one thousand years.